syh7/DnDwiki/src/main/resources/parsed/darninia/session 12 - of riddles and runes.md

 - Wacomar waks up after getting the herb mixture
 - Faramar tries to hide the egg from Öfakkö, but he sees through the deception
-- Fredrik tells about the egg
+- Frederik tells about the egg

 + we need to find the fifth rune to get in the cae
 + we need to find the lotus in the cave to get feather fall for the fifth rune